apache/drill/_docs/odbc-jdbc-interfaces/using-odbc-on-linux-and-mac-os-x/030-configuring-connections-on-linux-and-mac-os-x.md

 For example, if you are using the 32-bit driver and the files are in the default install directory, set the environment variables as follows:

-**Note:** You do not need to set these variables for the Mac OS X version of the driver.
+{% include startnote.html %}You do not need to set these variables for the Mac OS X version of the driver.{% include endnote.html %}

 ## Step 2: Define the ODBC Data Sources in `odbc.ini`